JenGoldstrich/cf-cli-version-plugin/README.md

   `make clean build`

 # Installation
-To install this plugin, clone the repo and run make clean build instal
+To install this plugin, clone the repo and run make clean build install

 # Usage
 cf detailed-version